bitextor/bitextor/docs/README.md

 * `parser`: option that selects HTML parsing library for text extraction; Options are ['alcazar'](https://github.com/saintamh/alcazar/), ['bs4'](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and ['modest'](https://github.com/rushter/selectolax) (default).
 NOTE: does not do anything `giawarc: true` or `xzlang: true`
 * `onlyPreprocessing`: stop Bitextor after the preprocessing step.
 This is useful when you want to run Bitextor on the same set of hosts but with different language pair, as it helps you to avoid repeating some steps in each run.
 Note that this steps includes tokenization, so you should provide sentence splitters, word tokenizers and, optionally, morphological analysers for each language that you want to process
 * `preprocessLangs`: a comma-separated list of languages that will be processed during the preprocessing step.
 When this option is empty, every language will be processed during this step.
 NOTE: does not do anything will `giawarc: true`
+* `targetLangs`: if you plan to use MT-based document alignment (explained below), you might want to specify the target languages for translation (when running bitextor normally `lang2` is the target language).
+Leaving this variable empty means that every language will be treated as a possible target language and the corresponding preprocessing in this case will done for every language.
+Both this and the previous option can be used to avoid doing some preprocessing and storing the corresponding files, so their usage is entirely optional
 * `langId`: specify the model that should be used for language identification.
 Options are [`cld2`](https://github.com/CLD2Owners/cld2) (default) and [`cld3`](https://github.com/google/cld3).
 Note that `cld2` is faster, but `cld3` can be more accurate for certain languages
 * `plainTextHashes`: file with plain text MurmurHashes from a previous Bitextor run, so only hashes that are not found in this file are processed in Bitextor.
 This is useful in case you want to fully recrawl a domain but only process updated content.
 Works with `bitextor-warc2preprocess` and `giawarc` WARC preprocessors